lyandrew/JE/README.md

 story : 4
 ```
 Note that the accepted arguments is space delimited type of issues.
-Also note that we can pass the optional `sh --url <url>` argument to the script.
+Also note that we can pass the optional `--url <url>` argument to the script.
 ```sh
 $ python estimate.py bug story --url http://localhost:8080
 bug : 10